theraccoonbear/animated-gif-shrinker/README.md

    * 90% smaller
 ```

 Great!
 We made it 90% smaller, but we've still got too large a file for Slack.
-There's several shots spliced together here, so let's get the best Andre reaction (I opened the GIF in [The GIMP](https://www.gimp.org/) to preview the frames.
+In the GIF there's several shots spliced together, so let's focus and get the best Andre reaction (I opened the GIF in [The GIMP](https://www.gimp.org/) to preview the frames.
 You can also just experiment based on the reported frame count):

 ```
 $ ags --input andre.gif --width 64 --from 39 --to 67